This post may contain affiliate or sponsored links. Please read our disclosure policy.

-How you reheat frozen chicken and dumplings depends on how you froze it.
+How you reheat frozen chicken and dumplings depends on how you freeze it.
 Here are two methods:

 Method 1 (Uncooked): If your meal was frozen before cooking, then thaw completely in the refrigerator or use the defrost setting on the microwave.
 Cook according to the recipe instructions, using the dry mix to make the dumplings at the end of the cook time.

 Method 2 (Fully Cooked): To reheat fully cooked, frozen chicken and dumplings, first thaw the meal in the refrigerator overnight.
 If you’re in a pinch, you can use the defrost setting on the microwave.
 Then, warm the meal in: